mjz-smu/codelab_instructions/README.md

 #### Step 4

-As used earlier, the `--benchmarks` selects a specific benchmark or benchmark set.
+As used already, the `--benchmarks` selects a specific benchmark or benchmark set.

 Review the full list of benchmarks available.